PCK Refinery: These 4 companies compete for the refiners - Breaking Latest News

 Another sale of the shares abroad?

-For months, the federal government has been negotiating tough talks with the Polish side about larger deliveries via the port of Danzig.
-Orlen For this reason, there are currently good chances in industry circles to obtain shares.
-When asked, the company kept a low profile, but admitted that it was “constantly monitoring the market situation in the region with regard to possible mergers and acquisitions”.
-“We will then use the official communication channels to inform you about planned or implemented projects and investments once the relevant decisions have been made,” a spokesman wrote to us on request.
+For months, the federal government has been negotiating tough talks with the Polish side about larger deliveries via the port of Gdansk.
+Orlen For this reason, there are currently good chances in industry circles of actually receiving shares.
+When asked, the company kept a low profile and stated that it was “constantly monitoring the market situation in the region with regard to possible mergers and acquisitions”.
+“We will then inform you about planned or implemented projects and investments via the official communication channels once the relevant decisions have been made,” a spokesman wrote to us on request.

 Even before PCK’s economic crisis came to a head, the Austrian Alcmene Group, an energy company, expressed interest.
 However, it was originally about the shares of Shell (37.5 percent).
 The Federal Cartel Office has already approved a purchase of the shares.
 To date, however, no purchase has been finalized.
 However, when asked, Alcmene explained that it was “still very interested in acquiring shares in the PCK refinery.
 We see great potential in this opportunity and believe that it fits well with our long-term business strategies.